Hot flashes. Night sweats. Mood swings.

 Menopause affects different women differently.
 Decreased levels of the hormone estrogen and other changes lead to a wide variety of symptoms.

-“Because menopause isn’t just one moment in time, the experience can really range,” says Dr. Jessica Buehler, Delta Dental’s Senior Director of Dental Affairs and Oversight.
+“Because menopause isn’t just one moment in time, the experience can really range,” says Dr. Karen Horace, Delta Dental’s Dental Policy Manager.
 “The key is paying attention to your body.”
 Some women experience only mild symptoms of menopause, while others’ symptoms can be more intense.

 Some of the most common signs and symptoms of menopause include: